leaherb/GoFish/README.md

 ## GoFish Caveats
+* Each dataset is trimmed to be fixed-size inputs to the correlation function.
+  For example, dataset A may have a range of years between 1800 and 2020 while dataset B has a range between 2000 and 2010.
+To create a fixed-size dataset, A is trimmed from 220 years to only 10 years.
+The same type of trimming is done for countries.
 * Only CSV files are loaded
 * all CSV files in a given directory are loaded
 * The 'given directory' is hardcoded as **Data**